morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 - [ ] Update `docs/IMPLEMENTATION_LOG.md` and add a short entry to
       `docs/LESSONS_LEARNED.md` if the migration required layout/provider
       changes
-- [ ] **Verify Template Compliance**: Ensure all template features are properly implemented
+- [ ] **Verify Architecture Compliance**: Ensure all modern patterns are properly implemented

-**API Route & RBAC Requirements for Bridges**
+**API Route & RBAC Requirements for Modern Architecture**

-- All server-side endpoints used by bridges that are sensitive MUST call `validateApiPermission({ resource, action, scope?, context? })` at the top of handlers.
+- All server-side endpoints that are sensitive MUST call `validateApiPermission({ resource, action, scope?, context? })` at the top of handlers.
-- Bridges must map to existing, RESTful endpoints.
-If an endpoint does not exist, update the bridge to call the correct endpoint or add the server route;
+- Services must map to existing, RESTful endpoints.
+If an endpoint does not exist, update the service to call the correct endpoint or add the server route; do not invent new client-side-only endpoints.
-  do not invent new client-side-only endpoints.
+- Use the standardized route wrapper (`createRoute`) for all API routes to ensure consistent logging, error handling, and RBAC enforcement.

 **Quality & Compliance**

-- Every bridge addition or refactor must pass the standard quality gates (build, type-check, audit duplicates, lints, and basic smoke tests).
+- Every service addition or refactor must pass the standard quality gates (build, type-check, audit duplicates, lints, and basic smoke tests).
 Document the change in `PROJECT_REFERENCE.md` if a new public API or route is added.
-- **Template Compliance**: All bridges must follow the template patterns for consistency and maintainability.
+- **Architecture Compliance**: All services must follow the modern architecture patterns for consistency and maintainability.

 ---